vmware/versatile-data-kit/specs/vep-994-jupyter-notebook-integration/README.md

 ## Detailed design
 ### VDK Notebook plugin
- This VDK plugin will provide the functionality to run Jobs contain notebook files instead of .py and .sql files.
+ This VDK plugin will provide the functionality to run Jobs which contain notebook files instead of .py and .sql files.
 This plugin can be used alone without the JupyterLab extension.
 As it can be seen from the below diagram the plugin will consist of a new hook and a few new classes.

 ![vdk-notebook-plugin](vdk-notebook-plugin.jpeg)